dassarthak18/Ericsson-RL-Interpretability/README.md

 Must be installed to allow usage of OpenAI Gym's Box2D and Atari environments.

 1. To install Box2D , a 2D Game Physics for Python which runs environments such as Lunar Lander and Mountain Car, one can visit their [github repository](https://github.com/pybox2d/pybox2d) and follow the installation guide.
-2. In order to import ROMs for Atari 2600 environments, one needs to download Roms.rar from the [Atari 2600 VCS ROM Collection](http://www.atarimania.com/rom_collection_archive_atari_2600_roms.html).
+2. In order to import ROMs for Atari 2600 environments, one needs to download RoTms.rar from the [Atari 2600 VCS ROM Collection](http://www.atarimania.com/rom_collection_archive_atari_2600_roms.html).
 The archive must then be extracted, followed by the bash command:

 ```shell
    $ python3 −m atari_py.import_roms <path-to-folder>